-“Food and Health” journal aims to contribute to the literature by publishing manuscripts at the highest scientific level on all fields of aquatic sciences.
+“FOOD and HEALTH” journal aims to contribute to the literature by publishing manuscripts at the highest scientific level on all fields of food sciences.
 The journal publishes original research and review articles that are prepared in accordance with the ethical guidelines.

 The target audience of the journal includes specialists and professionals working and interested in all disciplines of food sciences and food/nutrition related with health.

 The editorial and publication processes of the journal are shaped in accordance with the guidelines of the Committee on Publication Ethics (COPE), the European Association of Science Editors (EASE), the International Council of Medical Journal Editors (ICMJE), and National Information Standards Organization (NISO).
 The journal conforms to the Principles of Transparency and Best Practice in Scholarly Publishing (doaj.org/bestpractice).

 Originality, high scientific quality, and citation potential are the most important criteria for a manuscript to be accepted for publication.
 Manuscripts submitted for evaluation should not have been previously presented or already published in an electronic or printed medium.
 The journal should be informed of manuscripts that have been submitted to another journal for evaluation and rejected for publication.
 The submission of previous reviewer reports will expedite the evaluation process.
 Manuscripts that have been presented in a meeting should be submitted with detailed information on the organization, including the name, date, and location of the organization.